martim01/ePi/README.md

 ## Introduction
 This is a project to create a broadcast standard audio loop player that can also be used as an emergency material player for radio transmission chains.

-The project will consist of a number of applications
+The project consists of a number of applications

-### Server
+### episerver
 A RESTFUL server that allows the user to see the status of the player, upload audio files, schedules and playlists and control playback.

-### Player3
+### player3
-The application that will play out the audio files through a soundcard (as an AES3 stream).
-It will be able to play a single file, a playlist of files one after the other or a schedule of files based on a "cron" type schedule.
+The application that plays out the audio files through a soundcard.
+It is able to play a single file, a playlist of files one after the other or a schedule of files/playlists based on a "cron" type schedule.

-### Player67
+### player67
-The same as Player3 but will produce an AES67 bitstream.
+The same as Player3 but produces an AES67 bitstream.
+(Not yet written)

-### Controller
+### controller
-An application designed for a Raspberry Pi 7" touchscreen that will allow full control of the ePi via the Server API.
+An application designed for a Raspberry Pi 7" touchscreen that allows control of the ePi via the Server API.
+Designed for using the ePi as an emergency playout machine.

-### Launcher
+### launcher
 A simple application that reads and ini file and launches 1 or more controllers and restarts them should they stop.

+### loopi
+A set of webpages written using PHP and javascript that allows full control of the episerver.
+Designed for using the ePi as a loop/barker player.
 ## Prerequisites

 ### Core libraries required for the Server and Player3